omr4125/CodeSignal-Arcade-Solutions-InJava/README.md

 DigitDegree: Let's define digit degree of some positive integer as the number of times we need to replace this number with the sum of its digits until we get to a one digit number.Given an integer, find its digit degree.

+DigitsProduct: Given an integer product, find the smallest positive (i.e. greater than 0) integer the product of whose digits is equal to product.
+If there is no such integer, return -1 instead.
+Example
+For product = 12, the output should be solution(product) = 26;
+For product = 19, the output should be solution(product) = -1.